Sequence formats and compression¶

 No shortcuts are available for compression formats, therefore always use the

-long form: --fmt <input_format>
+long form: --fmt <input_format> / --to <output_format>

-format | recognized extensions | format string (FASTA) |
+| format | recognized extensions | format string (FASTA) |

-GZIP | .gzip ,.gz |
+| GZIP | .gzip,.gz |

 fasta.gz |

-BZIP2 | .bzip2 ,.bz2 |
+| BZIP2 | .bzip2,.bz2 |

 fasta.bz2 |

-LZ4 | .lz4 |
+| LZ4 | .lz4 |

 fasta.lz4 |

-ZSTD | .zst |
+| ZSTD | .zst |

 fasta.zst |